laravel/docs/queues.md

 #### Job Completion Event

-The `Queue::after` method allows you to register a callback to be executed when a queued job executes successfully.
+The `Queue::before` and `Queue::after` methods allows you to register a callback to be executed when a queued job is started or executes successfully.
 This callback is a great opportunity to perform additional logging, queue a subsequent job, or increment statistics for a dashboard.
 For example, we may attach a callback to this event from the `AppServiceProvider` that is included with Laravel:

     <?php